opf/openproject/docs/user-guide/gantt-chart/README.md

 The zen mode gives you more space to focus on the tasks at hand.
 It's almost like activating the full screen view in your browser.
 To exit press the *Esc* key or click on the **zen mode** symbol again.

 ![image-20201007164653327](image-20201007164653327.png)

-## Frequently asked questions - FAQ

-### Is there a critical path feature?

-Unfortunately, we don't have the critical path feature yet.
-We have a feature request for it though and will check how to integrate it into our road map.
-A workaround could be to create predecessor-successor relations for only the work packages that are in the critical path.

-### When I am working in the Gantt chart, every change seems to take quite long.

-We understand that the loading time when working in Gantt Chart is too long for you.
-The reason for this is that every single action is saved.
-So everything is fine with your installation.
-We have already taken up the point with us and already have first ideas for a technical solution.
-The respective feature request can be found [here](https://community.openproject.com/projects/openproject/work_packages/34176/activity).